ktprime/emhash/README.md

 - **lru** can be used if compile marco EMILIB_LRU_SET set for some special case. for exmaple some key is "frequceny accessed", if the key accessed is not in **main bucket** position, it'll be swaped with main bucket from current position, and it will be probed only once during next access.

-- dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be knowed from dump info.

-- choose *different* hash algorithm by set compile marco *EMILIB_FIBONACCI_HASH* or *EMILIB_IDENTITY_HASH* depend on use case.

 - **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion.

 - more than **5 different** implementation to choose, each of them is some tiny different can be used in many case